Room Service, Please: Top Hotels to Book For Your Next Friends’ Getaway

 You’ve assembled your friends for a weekend away, and you’ve picked your destination, but one question remains: Where will you stay?
 Don’t let the decision-making be as agonizing as splitting the bill during group dinners: Whether you’re looking for music-filled trip to Nashville or a sun-soaked weekend in Santa Monica, we’ve rounded up the best places to stay with friends for your well-deserved PTO.
 Read on for the most vacation-enhancing, coolest hotels from coast to coast (and even a few more exotic locales).

 1. Holston House, Nashville, TN: There are few cities more charming than the aptly named Music City, and this hotel puts you in the center of the action.
 Walking distance from Broadway’s honky tonks, Holston House is also only a few blocks away from Puckett’s Grocery restaurant (a famous destination for fried green tomatoes and moonshine).
 The historic hotel blends its 1920s art deco heritage with modern design (think: chargers everywhere and decadently sized showers), making it feel light-years away from the bachelorette parties swarming the city.
 Along with its more elevated Nashville experience, the hotel offers enough in-house entertainment for you to never want to leave.
-The rooftop pool is a welcome respite from the Tennessee heat, and bartenders serve up sinfully delicious craft cocktails — ask for Addison or Damian.
+The rooftop pool is a welcome respite from the Tennessee heat, and bartenders serve up sinfully delicious craft cocktails at the bar, Tenn on Top — ask for Addison or Damian.
 (Photo via Katherine Parker-Magyar)

 2. Viceroy Santa Monica, Santa Monica, CA: The site of Khloe Kardashian’s bachelorette party, this hotel is the ultimate in LA luxury.
 Her wedding to Lamar Odom may not have lasted more than a few seasons, but the appeal of the Viceroy is eternal.
 Round up your friends for pre-dinner cocktails at one of the poolside cabanas to pretend you’re an extra on The Hills.
 (Photo via Katherine Parker-Magyar)